Rare Cancer Tissue Donation

 -

 Pattern.org enables cancer patients to directly donate their tumor tissue and medical data to research.
 Once you enroll, Pattern.org will link you to a specific research project studying your cancer.
 You can then learn about the study and review and sign an informed consent if you wish to contribute.
-If you choose to contribute, we will arrange the transfer of your cancer tumor on your behalf.
+If you choose to contribute, we will arrange the transfer of your tissue donation on your behalf.

 -